August 26, 2022

 Tapping on the push will lead a customer to the app page with details about the parcel.

 Or add more data to the notification to simplify understanding of your message.
-The example below shows when and where to expect a parcel.
+The example below shows when and where to expect the parcel (clients receive personalized “forecasts” about the delivery date).
 Also, it contains a special button that allows paying for shipping in the application.

 Transactional pushes are a must-have feature for any business that sells goods or provides services.
 Customers wish to be informed about everything related to their orders.
 For example, an application for ordering a taxi uses notifications to announce the arrival of a car.